grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "If I spend some time tracking our exact depth, speed, battery status, and most importantly how quickly we are gaining depth, then I can get a sense of our rate of, um... decline.
 I would then be better able to tell you what our chances are.
 I need a short span of time to do that."

 "No chances Hemi.
-I just want you to figure out how to make those numbers add up so we can find the bottom with the boat in tact, and not a mile under water."
+I just want you to figure out how to make those numbers add up so we can find the bottom with the boat intact, and not a mile under water."
 She ascended to the control room.

 [//]: # (----- invisible character break)